-As the recent college admissions scandal is dropping mild on how dad and mom are dishonest and bribing their kid’s manner into university, colleges also specialize in how a few students can be dishonest their manner through college.
-The concern is developing approximately a burgeoning on-line marketplace that makes it easier than ever for college kids to shop for essays written by way of others to turn in as their personal work.
+As the recent college admissions scandal is dropping mild on how dad and mom are dishonest and bribing their kid’s manner into university, colleges also specialize in how a few students can be false their manner through college.
+The concern is developing a burgeoning online marketplace that makes it easier than ever for college kids to shop for essays written by others to turn in as their work.
 And colleges try new tools to catch it.

-It’s now not tough to apprehend the temptation for students.
+It’s now not tough for students to apprehend the temptation.
 The stress is massive; the stakes are high, and, for a few, writing at a university stage is a huge bounce.

-“We failed to have a layout to follow simple, so I was lost on what to do,” says one college freshman, who currently struggled with an English mission.
-One night, whilst she changed into feeling in particular beaten, she tweeted her frustration.
+“We failed to have a layout to follow simply, so I was lost on what to do,” says one college freshman struggling with an English mission.
+One night, while she changed into feeling particularly beaten, she tweeted her frustration.

 “It becomes like, ‘Someone, please assist me in writing my essay!’ ” she recollects.
 She ended her tweet with a crying emoji.
 Within a few minutes, she had a 1/2-dozen gives of help.